Taiwan's 'living hell' traffic is a tourism problem, say critics - KTVZ

 In addition to safety concerns and the absence of pedestrian-friendly walkways, Taiwan’s lack of public transportation and could also limit the development of tourism beyond the major hubs on the island.

-“Public transportation can be appalling outside of the Greater Taipei metropolitan area — even non-existent in some rural areas,” says assistant professor Cheng.
+“Public transportation can be appalling outside of the Greater Taipei metropolitan area — even non-existent in some rural areas,” says Cheng.
 “It is not at the level of turn-up-and-go.”

 How to fix it